Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 Pros:

-- No artificial visit limits — you pay for server resources, not traffic caps
+- No artificial visit limits — you pay for actual resources, not traffic caps

-- Flexibility to choose your own infrastructure provider
+- Flexibility to pick your own infrastructure provider

 - Outstanding value at mid-tier pricing

-- Truly managed — Cloudways handles security patches, server config, the works
+- Genuinely managed — Cloudways handles patches, security, server config

 Cons:

-- No domain registration or email hosting included
+- No domain registration or email hosting bundled in

 - Steeper learning curve than shared or traditional managed hosts

-- Support quality varies slightly depending on your plan tier
+- Support quality varies slightly by plan tier

 - Cloudways-branded email add-on costs extra